Why You May Not Need a Stress Test

 If you’re at risk for heart problems, you may be familiar with stress tests, which help give your doctor an idea of how well your heart handles work.
 Thinking about getting this test may make some people nervous, especially at the thought of possibly finding something wrong.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Coronary heart disease is the single leading cause of death in the United States.
-But the benefits of cardiac screening in low-risk adults have long been questioned, the ACP researchers say.
+Coronary heart disease is the leading cause of death in the United States, but the benefits of cardiac screening in low-risk adults have been questioned.

-The danger with unnecessary stress tests is that they can result in false-positives, which are results indicating a problem that does not actually exist, Dr. Rimmerman says.
-That can lead to more testing that is not needed or can be risky and more complicated, Dr. Rimmerman says.
+Getting unnecessary stress tests can result in false-positives, which are results indicating a problem that doesn’t actually exist.
+That can lead to more testing that is not needed or can be risky and more complicated.

-“There is a time and a place for necessary testing,” Dr. Rimmerman says.
-“This is a best-practice issue and, especially, an issue of what is in the best interests of the patient.”
+“There is a time and a place for necessary testing,” says Dr. Rimmerman.
+“This is a best practice issue and, especially, an issue of what is in the best interests of the patient.”

-Symptoms that may indicate a need for a stress test could include shortness of breath with exertion or discomfort in the chest and other areas of the body, says cardiologist Vladimir Vekstein, MD.
-This is especially true for women.
+You may need a stress test if you’re at risk for heart disease or have symptoms like shortness of breath with exertion or discomfort in the chest and other areas of the body.

-“A stress test is called for when the patient reports atypical symptoms, particularly patients with diabetes and family history of premature coronary artery disease,” Dr. Vekstein says.
+“A stress test is called for when the patient reports atypical symptoms, particularly patients with diabetes and family history of premature coronary artery disease,” he says.